csci104/site/labs/lab1/index.md

 Now you have your repository on your local machine.

-- [ ] Clone the repository to your home directory on Docker or the VM.
+- [ ] Clone the repository to your home directory.

 ## Hello, world!